Brain and Spine Care

-This year, it is estimated that more than 23,000 people in the United States will be diagnosed with primary cancerous brain and spinal cord tumors.
+This year, more than 23,000 people in the U.S. will be diagnosed with brain and spinal cord tumors.
 Brain tumors can be primary, which starts within the brain, or metastatic, which happens when the cells travel from another part of the body.

 As it grows, a tumor can press on areas of the brain and prevent it from functioning properly.
 When faced with this frightening diagnosis, most patients are worried about their prognosis and how it will affect their loved ones.